 My first summer was spent washing dishes and scrubbing everything in the kitchen, I had that place shining!
-Eventually though, he allowed me to do some prep work and I was hooked!
-I became a favorite amongst the kitchen staff for my quick work and consistency.
-I knew then that being a chef was my calling and went back home ready to get a job in the industry.
+Lo and behold, another call up came my way in the form of prep cook - I was hooked!
+I instantly became a favorite amongst the kitchen staff for my quick work, willingness to do what was needed and consistency.
+Naive?
+Perhaps, but somehow I knew then that being a chef was my calling.
+So, I went back home after my summer break ready to get a job in the industry.
 One small problem — I was still under 16 years old and I couldn’t get a job like the one I had at The Bridge.
 I learned that the only reason my brother could allow me to work at his restaurant was because we were directly related.
 While I was disappointed that I couldn’t get a job yet, I knew my day would come eventually.
-In the meantime, I decided I would educate myself by reading about restaurants, famous chefs, and food preparation while anxiously awaiting the next summer break and my chance to go show my brother what I had learned.
+In the meantime, I spent my free time educating myself by reading about restaurants, famous chefs and food preparation while anxiously awaiting the next summer break and my chance to go show off what I had learned.

-I don’t regret any of the paths that I have chosen to follow, but it wasn’t until recent years that I didn’t look back and wonder why I left the fitness industry.
-But I did, and became a multi-line road sales rep with ironically, my big brother that was now retired from the restaurant business.
-He now had a sales agency and a booming business.
-We traveled the eastern United States selling our lines to big box retailers and made a great living doing so.
+As I entered my thirties I started focusing on what I deemed as a more long-term career field and became a multi-line road sales rep with ironically, my big brother!
+He was now retired from the restaurant business and had a sales agency that was booming.
+We traveled the eastern United States selling our lines to big box retailers and made a pretty decent living doing so.
 Years went on and I was working for some of the largest apparel brands in the business, life was great again..so I thought….

 What did I do wrong?
-I mean I thought I ate healthy, I worked out regularly, and felt pretty good.
-The truth was I wasn’t living my best life.
-I had gotten pretty out of shape.
-It’s a strange thing that we humans do…this denial behavior, and trust me, I was leading the pack when it came to denial!
-I just chalked it up to my age and this is just what happens, I mean c’mon I am 40 now, right?
+I mean I thought I ate healthy, I worked out regularly and I felt pretty good.
+The truth was I wasn’t living a healthy life at all.
+I had gotten pretty out of shape by drinking too much alcohol, eating nutrient deficient foods and succumbing to a sedentary lifestyle.
+It’s a strange thing that we humans do…this denial behavior, and trust me when I say, I was leading the pack when it came to denial!
+I just chalked it up to my age and this is just what happens.
+I mean come on, I am 40 now, right?
 Wrong!
-I was denying my dharma, my flow, my best life, and I was doing it by making extremely poor food choices.
+I was denying my true self, my dharma and I was doing it by making extremely poor food choices.
 Me, a chef, a fitness professional, a person that should absolutely know better, no excuse!
-The truth was, I had gained over 35 lbs. of body fat and was 250 lbs.
-All my clothes were busting at the seams, I couldn’t walk up or down the stairs without feeling completely winded, and I had severe back pain, I mean laying on the ground and staring at the ceiling begging for relief type of back pain.
-The time for change was now!
+The truth was, I had gained over 35 lbs. of body fat and was tipping the scales at a very unhealthy 250 lbs.
+All my clothes were busting at the seams, I couldn’t walk up or down the stairs without feeling completely winded and I had severe back pain, I mean laying on the ground and staring at the ceiling begging for relief type of back pain.

 Marco — The Phytogenic Chef™